The 2019 Congress offered an exciting programme of plenary lectures, debates and panel discussions.

 Jane Fisher joined ARC in 2001 as their National Support Co-ordinator.
 She became Director in 2004.
 As well as managing the organisation, Jane is also regularly involved in directly supporting parents, training health professionals, research, media and policy work.
 She is a patient and public voice representative on the UK National Screening Committee and a number of its sub-groups.

-John Mattick is Chief Executive of Genomics England.
-He was previously Director of the Garvan Institute of Medical Research in Sydney, where he established a major genome sequencing facility and one of the first clinically accredited genome analysis enterprises.
+John Mattick is Senior Research Fellow with Visiting University Professorship at Green Templeton College, Oxford.
+He was previously Chief Executive of Genomics England and Director of the Garvan Institute of Medical Research, where he established one of the world's first clinically accredited genome analysis facilities.

 Professor Mattick is known for his work showing that the majority of the human genome is not junk but rather specifies an RNA-based regulatory system that organises the epigenetic trajectories of differentiation and development.
 He has published over 300 papers, which have been cited over 50,000 times.
 His honours and awards include the inaugural Gutenberg Professorship of the University of Strasbourg, the Order of Australia, Fellowship of the Australian Academies of Science, Technology & Engineering, and Health & Medical Sciences, Foreign Membership of the European Molecular Biology Organisation, Honorary Fellowship of the Royal College of Pathologists of Australasia, the International Union of Biochemistry and Molecular Biology Medal, the Human Genome Organisation Chen Award for Distinguished Achievement in Human Genetic & Genomic Research, and the University of Texas MD Anderson Cancer Center Bertner Award for Distinguished Contributions to Cancer Research.

 Professor Rachel McKendry, Director, i-sense EPSRC IRC and London Centre for Nanotechnology and Division of Medicine, UCL